Bull Run Dam

-In 1929 the City of Portland built Bull Run Dam 1 on Federally protected and restricted land, the Bull Run Watershed.
-This complex, Bull Run Dam 1 and 2 is a significant source of potable water for the City of Portland and the surrounding area.
-Due to its location of Federally protected land and fact that we are working in potable water great care has been taken during the project, from complete decontamination of all diving gear and related equipment that enters the water, to complete containment for all mechanical equipment on site.
-Access to the site is extremely limited, there is no thru access across the top of the dam, all of the equipment had to be staged on top of the dam.
-The water level has fluctuated over 40 feet during the project, making access to the water extremely difficult.
+In 1929, the City of Portland built Bull Run Dam 1 on federally protected and restricted land, the Bull Run Watershed.
+The complex, Bull Run Dam 1 and 2, is a significant source of potable water for the City of Portland and the surrounding area.
+Global was contracted to make repairs to one of the existing gate and trashrack structures.
+The project required an exceptionally high level of care and oversight, due to the location on federally protected land and the fact that the work was being done in potable water.
+Damage and pollution prevention steps included complete decontamination of all diving gear and related equipment that enters the water, and complete containment for all mechanical equipment on site.
+Access to the site was extremely limited; there was no through access across the dam, so all equipment had to be staged on top of the dam.
+The water level fluctuated over 40 feet during the project, making access to the water extremely difficult.

 The dam has seven slide gates mounted to the face of the dam inside a trashrack enclosure.
 These gates, located at various levels, allow the operators to control the flow of water as well as the temperature of the water as it moves through the system.
 During the project the existing trashracks and supporting beams were found to be severely rusted.
 They were all replaced with new galvanized beams and panels.